• Skip to primary navigation

 Once they're cool, you can store them in an airtight container for up to a week.

-To use them as a substitute for croutons, simply toss them with your salad ingredients.
+To use them as a substitute for croutons, simply toss them with your salad ingredients - or pair them using celery seed substitute ideas.

 You can also add them to soups or grain bowls for a bit of extra flavor and crunch.